Is Air Pollution Still The UK’s Problem?

 Reducing use of some chemicals in the home would help a little.

-The World Health Organization estimates that every year, outdoor air pollution is linked to more than three million premature deaths – making it the world’s greatest environmental health risk so for this we should be more informed about our air quality; fortunately there are schemes encouraging information all the time, yesterday concluded the end of the BBC weeklong series SoICanBreathe, all about air pollution, I would say it is worth reading up on the air we breathe every day, if not as another way we can help improve the environment.
+The World Health Organization estimates that every year outdoor air pollution is linked to more than three million premature deaths making it the world’s greatest environmental health risk.
+We should be more informed about our air quality and fortunately there are schemes that are encouraging dialogue on the issue, yesterday concluded the end of the BBC weeklong series SoICanBreathe, all about air pollution.
+I would say it is worth reading up on the air we breathe every day, if not as another way we can help improve the environment.

 *Excluding Ammonia for agriculture is another massive air pollution contributor and methods to stop this are a focus.

 915 total views, 2 views today